ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/02-metagenomics.md

 In most experiments, the estimation of abundance is to study the difference between conditions to understand how microbial community profile changes.
 Many packages that were designed for count-based profiling have been used for this purpose, such as DESeq2, edgeR, which were designed for RNASeq analysis originally, but have been used successfully in studing microbial community.

+We are going to use edgeR/limma for this step and will do the analysis on our laptop.
+First, let's download [the abundance file](./results/merged_abundance_species.txt), [the metadata file](./results/feed.txt) and the [R markdown file](../software_scripts/scripts/Differential.kraken.Rmd) to our laptop.

+Start RStudio and go to the folder that you have downloaded the three files.
+Then open the R markdown file (Differential.kraken.Rmd).
+Now we can generate a report by Knit the Rmd file to HTML.
+Here is [the report](./results/Differential.kraken.html).